 - Visit the online scheduler.
 The NMR Facility Staff will grant you access to the spectrometers for which you have been trained.

-- Enter your username or email and password
+- Enter your kerberos and password

 - Can the NMR Facility Staff Collect My Data For Me?

 - Yes.
 We encourage users to become trained so that they can collect data as needed.
 However, upon request the NMR Facility Staff will collect your data for you.
 Please contact Guoliang Zhang or Jacob Dalton for Chemistry instruments, Ping Yu for liquids spectroscopy in Med Sci, Jeff Walton for EPR or MRI, and Ping Yu for solid-state NMR in Kemper.

 See our current NMR recharge rates here

 - What are the NMR Facility Safety Policies?